schmonet/picframe/README.md

 ---

+### Required Settings for Headless Operation with Pi3D

+To run PicFrame successfully on a headless Raspberry Pi (i.e., without a desktop environment like X11 or Wayland), the following settings are crucial.
+They ensure that the Pi3D graphics library uses the correct video driver (KMS/DRM) instead of searching for a non-existent graphical display.

+*   **In `/boot/config.txt`:**
+    *   The KMS (Kernel Mode Setting) video driver must be activated.
+Ensure this line is present and not commented out:
+        ```
+        dtoverlay=vc4-kms-v3d
+        ```

+*   **In `/boot/cmdline.txt`:**
+    *   It is highly recommended to explicitly set the video mode for your connected display.
+Add the following to the single line in this file (adjust resolution and refresh rate as needed):
+        ```
+        video=HDMI-A-1:1920x1080@50
+        ```

+*   **In your `configuration.yaml`:**
+    *   You must configure PicFrame to use the correct Pi3D backend.
+        *   `use_glx:` must be set to `false`.
+This prevents Pi3D from trying to use the GLX extension, which requires an X-Server.
+        *   `use_sdl2:` must be set to `true`.
+This enables the SDL2 backend, which can render directly to the hardware framebuffer.
+        ```yaml
+        viewer:
+          use_glx: false
+          use_sdl2: true
+        ```

+**Important:** If these settings are not configured correctly, Pi3D cannot find a valid display and will fail to start.
+This typically results in an OpenGL-related error message in the logs, such as the one we encountered: `AssertionError: Couldnt open DISPLAY None`.

 ## System Scripts and Logging 🛠️

 * `watcher.sh` is a **wrapper for picframe**; it starts `picframe` as a service after boot and runs in the background.